 In connection with the IPO, in May 2010, the Company's Board of Directors and stockholders adopted the 2010 Stock Incentive Plan (the "2010 Plan").
 The material terms of the performance goals under the 2010 Plan, as amended and restated, were approved by stockholders at the Company's 2014 annual meeting of stockholders.
 The 2010 Plan provides for the issuance of nonqualified stock options, incentive stock options, stock appreciation rights, restricted stock awards and restricted stock units, any of which may be performance-based, and for incentive bonuses, which may be paid in cash or stock or a combination of both, to eligible employees, officers, non-employee directors and other service providers to the Company and its subsidiaries.
 A maximum of 2,130,000 shares of common stock may be issued pursuant to all awards under the 2010 Plan.
-The shares of common stock to be issued under the 2010 Plan will be made available for authorized and unissued Company common stock.
+As of December 31, 2019, the Company had 918,830 shares of common stock available for future issuance of awards under the 2010 Plan.
+The shares of common stock to be issued under the 2010 Plan will be made available from authorized and unissued Company common stock.